aitechnicalwriter/sdlc/sdlc.md

 **Objective**: Surface, prioritize, and convert product ideas into a tracked story.

-The Product Team maintains a Backlog of ideas collected from users and stakeholders.
+**Process**: The Product Team maintains an ongoing Backlog of ideas collected from users and stakeholders.
 In the Initiation Phase, the team selects a set of ideas to be developed.
 For each idea selected, the Product Owner drafts a brief story describing the proposed functionality.
 The system sets newly created stories to REQ status and automatically assigns the story to the author.
 The REQ status marks the transition to the Requirements Phase.

+**Artifacts**: Product backlog, sprint goals

 ### 3.2.
 Requirements Phase